apfaudio/tiliqua/gateware/docs/custom_dsp.rst

 This is to be expected, as we have made no effort to:

-    - Share one multiplier tile amongst the various calculations or
+    - Share multiplier tiles amongst the various calculations or
     - Simplify the calculations to optimize out unnecessary multipliers

 .. note::